 The insurance company that insures that hotel affects settlement.
-I have settled hotel accident cases with Hartford, Zurich Insurance, Liberty Mutual and others.
+I have settled hotel accident cases with The Hartford, Philadelphia Insurance Company, Zurich Insurance, Liberty Mutual and others.

 Insurance companies have different reputations.
 Some are known for paying better than others.
-For example, Zurich Insurance Company has a reputation for being more generous than the Liberty Mutual or The Hartford.
+For example, Zurich Insurance Company and The Hartford have a good reputation.
+So does Scottsdale Insurance Company and Hanover Insurance Company.

 How Long Does an Injured Person Have to Sue a hotel for Personal Injury?

 An injured victim has four (4) years to sue a hotel for negligence in a Florida accident.